atbcb/ICTTestingBaseline/docs/3FocusOrder.md

 ###### Test Case Mode
 Manual inspection

-###### Test Case Steps
+###### Test Cases
-1. Use the keyboard to navigate through all interface components and content (including any hidden content).
-If the order of content presented visually affects understading or function of the content, then  check that the focus order when using a keyboard matches the same logical order as the order presented visually.
+Use the keyboard to navigate through all interface components and content (including any hidden content).
+1. If the order of content presented visually affects understanding or function of the content, then  check that the focus order when using a keyboard matches the same logical order as the order presented visually.
+Pass if true.
-    * Pass: if the keyboard focus order matches the visual order OR the order of keyboard focus does not affect understanding or function
-    * Fail: if the keyboard focus order does not match the visual order AND the order of focus affects understanding or function of the content
+2. Check that focus order DOES NOT affect understanding or function of the content.
+Pass if true.

 ###### Output
-Each element tested will return a test result of pass or fail for eash test case as well as a description of any errors causing a failure result.
+* Pass: if either of the test cases passes
+* Fail: if both of the test cases fail

 #### Outcome
 The overall test procedure (accumulating the results of the individual test cases) should return one of the following outcomes: